harindup/4iar-proto/PROTOCOL.md

 Sending to a client with `READY` state will cause the immediate start of a game with the client. i.e. the server MUST send a `START` command to both parties (the recipient will NOT be informed of a challenge), and transition to the `INGAME` state.

 The receiver transitions to the `CHALLENGERECD` state if the challenge is legal and the recipient is `UNREADY`, and the sender transitions to the `CHALLENGESENT` state.

+**Server->Client**
+Sent by a server to a client to inform of an incoming challenge.
+The client MUST transition to `CHALLENGERECD` state. `ACCEPT` and `DECLINE` becomes possible.

 #### `ACCEPT <name>`
 - UNIDIRECTIONAL, Client->Server